 The annual application deadline to the Study of Religion is in mid-December.
 Please see the Graduate School of Arts and Sciences for the exact deadline for your year of application.
 If you anticipate needing assistance with any portion of the application, please contact the Admissions Office well in advance of the deadline.
 We do not offer rolling admissions and we do not offer on-line study programs, also known as "distance learning" programs.

 Please note the research fields listed on our site are the current fields of study.
 The Committee on the Study of Religion admits students to the doctoral program who have clearly defined intellectual interests.
-Applicants should choose only one area of specialization from the list.
-There may be cases where students' interests span two fields: in such a case a student - for example, interested in Buddhism in America - may be referred to readers in two fields, in this case Buddhist Studies and Religions of the Americas.
-Applicants must clearly explain their interdisciplinary interests in their statement of purpose and also state which field would be their primary field.
-If you find your particular field of interest is not on the GSAS site please contact us.
+Applicants will be asked to choose the following: ONE Area of Study (religious traditions or geographical complex), and ONE methodology OR approach.
+Applicants must clearly explain their interdisciplinary interests in their statement of purpose.

 All doctoral applicants are expected to have foundational language skills needed for primary research (textual or ethnographic) in the area of specialization (Greek, Hebrew, Latin, Sanskrit, Arabic, Chinese, etc.) at the time of application.
 In addition, admitted students must demonstrate reading competence in two modern languages of secondary scholarship relevant to their course of study.
 These languages are determined in consultation with an adviser after admission to the program.

-All admitted students receive the same financial aid: five years of tuition and fee assistance plus stipend, including summer stipends after years one through four.
+All admitted students receive the same financial aid: five years of tuition and fee assistance plus stipend, including summer stipends after years one through four, and one final year of a Dissertation Completion Fellowship.
 The stipend in years three and four is primarily underwritten by Teaching Fellowships.
-The fifth year of funding is intended for a student's final year in order to complete the dissertation.
+The sixth year of funding is intended for a student's final year in order to complete the dissertation.